MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

            (there is no need to retigger azspice).
 You may need to change the maximum window extent of the gui in order to see the succeeded tasks.
-Now you can retrigger the failed checksums - these should now pass if the kgo was updated in the working copy correctly.
+Now you can retrigger the failed checksums - these should now pass if the kgo was updated in the clone correctly.

 .. important::